 We've selected a few to start with and paired them with Esquire's video instructions by Scottish actor Brian Cox.

-Folks at Bruichladdich strive to produce a Whisky with character, influenced by where it comes from and the philosophies of those who distill it.
-That’s why they only use Scottish barley – mostly un-peated, but they are aso known for one of the peatiest beasts around – the heavy-weight Octomore
+BRUICHLADDICHFolks at Bruichladdich distillery strive to produce a Whisky with character, influenced by where it comes from and the philosophies of those who distill it.
+That’s why they only use Scottish barley – mostly un-peated, but they are aso known for one of the peatiest beasts around – the heavy-weight Octomore.